I invite you to consider the words of some of my favourite thinkers and writers

 - Le Jeu de Robin et Marion at The Abbey of Royaumont, at Elche, in Naples.

-- Micrologus at Boston Early Music Festival, at Bar le Duc, in Copenhagen, at the Cité de la Musique in Paris, in a monastery in Slovenia.
+- Micrologus at Boston Early Music Festival, at Bar le Duc, in Copenhagen, at the Cité de la Musique in Paris, in Mexico City, in a monastery in Slovenia.

 - Playing for the first time with Crawford Young.